gosexy/redis/README.md

 ```
 import (
   "menteslibres.net/gosexy/redis"
 )
 ```

-The `redis.New()` function returns a `*redis.Client` pointer that you can use to interact with any redis server.
+The `redis.New()` function returns a `*redis.Client` pointer that you can use to interact with a redis server.

 This example shows how to connect and ping a redis server.